mdelobelle/metadatamenu/README.md

 1. Right-click on the link (or context menu, ...)
 2. Click on " .. > .. " to change the field's value for the next one in the settings list

+### Update a link to a file (type: `File`)

+1. Right-click on the link (or context menu, ...)
+2. Click on " 🔎 Update ... "
+3. Type or select the link within the modal

 ### Add a new field at section

 1. Right-click on the link